AlFahimBinFaruk/OOP_All_You_Need_To_Know/readme.md

     * Compile time/Static
     * Runtime/Dynamic
 * Abstraction
+  * It is design level.
-  * Abstract -> tell us what to do but not how to do.
+  * Abstract - tell us what to do but not how to do.
+  * Interfaces.
 * Encapsulation
+  * It is implementation level.
   * Private
+  * getter and setter
 * Inheritance
   * Single inheritance.
   * Multiple inheritance.